How much do you charge for delivery?

 Will this take up all my freezer space?

 Probably not.
 A 10-lb. delivery takes up about one cubic foot.
+A 5-lb. delivery, half that.
 And don't forget, you can always skip your next delivery if you're not working through your last one fast enough.

 How did you decide what cuts to give me?